-Subject Program: Term 1, 2016
+Subject Program: Term 1, 2018

-Doing Business in Australia consists of 30 classroom and site-visit contact hours, along with 2.5 days of optional excursions that tie in thematically to topics covered during the subject.
-A finalised timetable showing the exact dates, times and locations of all sessions will be made available in September.
-All mandatory sessions will take place between Monday and Friday, and either from 9.30am to noon, or from 2pm to 4.30pm.
+Doing Business in Australia consists of 30 classroom and site-visit contact hours, along with optional excursions that tie in thematically to topics covered during the subject.
+A finalised timetable showing the exact dates, times and locations of all sessions will be made available in December 2017.
+All mandatory sessions will take place between Monday and Thursday, and either from 9.30am to noon, or from 1.30pm to 4pm, except for syndicate presentations on the final day of class, Wednesday 17 January, which will be 11am to 3pm.
 Minimal work or preparation will be required on evenings and weekends; time will be provided during class sessions for break-out exercises and syndicate presentation preparation.